Misogyny in ice hockey: Lack of record-keeping

-Historical record

 After the Canadian Women's Hockey League (CWHL) put all its archived artifacts and its trophies up for auction as part of the liquidation process of its collapse, several members of the women's hockey community raised concerns about the possibility that it could lead to a significant erasure of the game's history.
-The CWHL put all 9 of the league's trophies on the auction block, including the Angela James Bowl which was awarded to the leading point scorer each season, and the Jayna Hefford Trophy which was awarded to the league's Most Valuable Player (MVP).
+The CWHL put all nine of the league's trophies on the auction block, including the Angela James Bowl which was awarded to the leading point scorer each season, and the Jayna Hefford Trophy which was awarded to the league's Most Valuable Player (MVP).
 Trophies for the Coach of the Year, Goaltender of the Year, and Rookie of the Year were also auctioned off.

-The Clarkson Cup, named after former Canadian Governor General, Adrian Clarkson, was designed by Inuit artists and depicted the sea goddess, Sedna.
+The Clarkson Cup, named after former Canadian Governor General, Adrienne Clarkson, was designed by Inuit artists and depicted the sea goddess, Sedna.